MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/expired-subscription-data-deletion.md

 ### Sandboxes are disabled

 The next action is to disable sandbox environments.
 This will be performed 4 business days after communications are sent from the previous step.
-Because these environments are used for testing, training, and debugging purposes, they will be targeted first for deallocation.
+Because these environments are used for testing, training, and debugging purposes, they'll be targeted first for deallocation.
 This approach helps protect against non-compliance but doesn't affect customer production environments that host mission-critical workloads.

-Disabled environments are not yet deleted.
+Disabled environments aren't yet deleted.
 These can be recovered if your licenses are renewed or if you provide proof of intent following the steps outlined in section *Manual renewal process* below.

 ### Production is disabled

 Three business days after sandboxes are disabled, the production environment will be disabled.
 This action will begin a downtime for mission-critical workloads for the customer, because there will be an inactive or insufficient number of paid license subscriptions to operate the applications.

-Disabled environments are not yet deleted.
+Disabled environments aren't yet deleted.
 These can be recovered if your licenses are renewed or if you provide proof of intent following the steps outlined in section *Manual renewal process* below.

 ### Sandboxes are deleted